Skip to Content

 • Growling or whining noises when starting the vehicle

-• Smell of burning rubber or wires
+• The smell of burning rubber or wires

 What You Can Do About It

-Your Battery is Too Old
+Six: Your Battery is Old

 What You Can Do About It

-Bring it to your nearest Batteries Plus location and have it tested for free.
-Our experts can tell you if you need a replacement and help you choose the best option if you do.
-You can also shop our selection of car and truck batteries online and take advantage of our expert battery installation (Available on most vehicles at most of our locations.
+Don't want to install it yourself?
+That's not a problem here.
+We'd be happy to install it for you while you wait.
+(Available on most vehicles at most of our locations.
 Certain restrictions apply to some makes and models.
 Fees may vary from location to location or the difficulty of the installation.
-Please contact your local store for more information.).
+Please contact your local store for more information.)

 Need a new car or truck battery?